 In July 2014 the Parliament of Georgia ratified The Association Agreement between the European Union and the European Atomic Energy Community and their Member states, of the one part, and Georgia, of the other part.

 The Ministry of Defence of Georgia successfully continues implementation of the commitments undertaken within the Association Agreement and contributes to advancing Georgia on European and Euro-Atlantic integration course and ensures irreversibility of this path.

-MoD emphasis is placed on Georgia’s participation in the EU-led missions under the Common Security and Defense Policy (CSDP) which contributes to Georgia’s political association and economic integration process with the EU, and further enhances gaining of experience and interoperability of Georgian Armed Forces.
+MoD emphasis is placed on Georgia’s participation in the EU-led missions under the Common Security and Defense Policy (CSDP) which contributes to Georgia’s political association and economic integration process with the EU, and further enhances gaining of experience and interoperability of the Georgian Defence Forces.